Education

 To become eligible for PA Department of Education (PDE) certification, an Immaculata University student shall:

 PLEASE NOTE: All professional educator programs must include the components of field experiences (or prior classroom experience equivalency) and student teaching.
-Field experiences are on-going throughout the program, aligned with coursework, embedded in EDU 290, EDU 302, EDU 310, and EDU 384, and include varied experiences in diverse environments.
+Field experiences are on-going throughout the program, aligned with coursework, and include varied experiences in diverse environments.

 Applying For Certification